 Flor•Essence® is an herbal tea formula that supports cleansing and protection at the cellular level by supplying a wide variety of phytonutrients from its eight herbs.* Some of these include:

 - Caffeic and chlorogenic acid from burdock root: antioxidants that support cellular ATP production and cleansing neurons of amyloid plaque proteins

-Generally, the body wants to avoid increasing the rate of detoxification to prevent overwhelming its systems and creating any side effects or cellular damage.
+Generally, the body wants to avoid increasing the rate of cleansing to prevent overwhelming its systems and creating any side effects or cellular damage.
 The eight herbs in Flor•Essence® support cellular cleansing throughout the body—the liver, intestines, kidneys, lymphatic system, and brain—in a gentle way that supports the body’s systems and natural functioning.* Try combining this cleansing herbal tea regimen for several weeks with other practices like an infra-red sauna, yoga, and journaling for a fresh start to a new year!

-* A family of proteins that regulate cell health, DNA repair, cellular stress resistance, detoxification, energy metabolism and gene expression
+* A family of proteins that regulate cell health, DNA repair, cellular stress resistance, energy metabolism and gene expression

 Robert Dadd is a Master Herbalist (Dominion Herbal College) with a BA in Communications from Simon Fraser University.
 His areas of research include adaptogens, probiotics, and essential fatty acids.
 He is currently the Product Information Supervisor for Flora Manufacturing and Distributing.

 Rahnasto-Rilla, M., Tyni, J., Huovinen, M. et al. Natural polyphenols as sirtuin 6 modulators.
 Sci Rep 8, 4163 (2018) doi:10.1038/s41598-018-22388-5.